 A list of comfort food dishes is never complete without soup, and Kürbissuppe is one of the best items on the menu in fall.
 Puréed pumpkin (Kürbis), a European fall staple, is simmered with chicken broth, heavy cream, butter, salt and pepper.
 A bowl of pumpkin soup is especially soothing to the soul on crisp fall evenings.

 If you’re on the go, look for an Imbiss, or snack stand, with Currywurst on the menu.
 This favorite fast food dish hails from Munich and consists of sliced bratwurst topped with a sweet and spicy curry ketchup sauce.
 Pair it with a side of fresh-from-the-fryer Pommes, and you’ve got a delicious take-out dish.
-To find out where you can visit an exhibition that pays tribute to this savory snack, check out our article highlighting 10 offbeat museums in Germany to visit.

 If you’re a fan of home fries, you’ll love Bratkartoffeln.
 Seasoned slices of potatoes are pan-fried with bacon and onions until crispy.
 The earthy flavors of this dish are the perfect complement to schnitzel and German sausage dishes.